Tootfarangi90/Tjanstformedlingssida-FE/README.md

 <h2>Userstory-015</h2>
-To highlight certain words in Markdown use the &ltmark&gt tag like this: </br>
+To highlight certain words in Markdown use the &ltmark&gt tag like this:

-&ltmark&gtSome text&lt/mark&gt
+<mark>&ltmark&gtSome text&lt/mark&gt</mark>

 (warning doesn't display in GitHub)